megi-2102/Bank-Account-Management-System/README.md

 # 🏦 Banking System – Java (TDD, Design Patterns, Multithreading)

 ## 📖 Overview
-This project is a Java-based banking system developed using **Test-Driven Development (TDD)** principles.
+This project is a Java-based banking system developed using Test-Driven Development (TDD) principles.
 It implements core banking functionalities such as account management, fee calculation, and safety deposit box allocation.

-The project demonstrates strong understanding of **object-oriented programming, clean code practices, design patterns, and concurrency**.
+The project demonstrates strong understanding of object-oriented programming, clean code practices, design patterns, and concurrency.

 ---